joshuadavidthomas/django-github-app/README.md

 It also has support for automatically cleaning up old events based on your configuration, via the `acleanup_events` manager method and the `GITHUB_APP["DAYS_TO_KEEP_EVENTS"]` setting.
 For more details, see the sections on [`AUTO_CLEANUP_EVENTS`](#auto_cleanup_events) and [`DAYS_TO_KEEP_EVENTS`](#days_to_keep_events) in the [Configuration](#configuration) documentation below.

+The model primarily serves the webhook handling system, but you can also use it to query past events if needed.

 ##### Manager methods

 - `acreate_from_event`/`create_from_event`: Store incoming webhook events _(primarily for internal use)_